jacklin10/canner/README.md

 Unfortunately for me, none of those solutions had built in support for a requirement I had.

-We need to authorize a user at a given store location, and that's a feature canner will support.
+I needed to authorize a user by more than just a role, I needed to authorize a user by role and location.
+The other auth libraries out there don't support this requirement out of the box.

+With canner you can ask:  Can *joe* having the role *manager* access the reports for the *pittsburgh* store.

+You just have to let canner know the branch you are currently operating on.

 For details see the wiki page [Authorize with Branches ( Store Locations )](https://github.com/jacklin10/canner/wiki/Authorize-with-Branches)